openhab/openhab-docs/_addons_bindings/zwave/doc/eco/dwzwave2_0_0.md

 ### Group 1: Group 1

 Association Group 1
+Association group one is intended for but not limited to controllers.
+All nodes whose Node ID that have been set in Association group one will receive all unsolicited Alarm Report frames, and Basic Report frames of 0x00 and 0xFF.
+When a sensor such as a door or window sensor is opened/faulted, the sensor will send a Basic Report to nodes in Association group one and a Basic Set of 0xFF to Association group two.
+When the door or window is closed the sensor will send a Basic Report of 0x00 to only group one.
 This group supports 5 nodes.

 ### Group 2: Group 2

 Association Group 2
+Association group two is intended for any device Ecolink Z-Wave Command Class Specification 2 that is controllable with a Basic Set of 0xFF such as lights, sirens, or chimes.
+When a sensor such as a door or window sensor is opened/faulted, the sensor will send a Basic Report to nodes in Association group one and a Basic Set of 0xFF to Association group two.
+When the door or window is closed the sensor will send a Basic Report of 0x00 to only group one.
+The Configuration command class can configure the sensor to send Basic Sets of 0x00 to nodes in group two (turning devices off).
 This group supports 5 nodes.

 ## Technical Information